-No substitutions are permitted for the Introductory Course (SMEA 500).
+No substitutions are permitted for the Introductory Course (SMEA 500), which is intended to be completed in the first quarter of study at SMEA.
 Permission to defer this course until the second year of study must be approved by the GPC.